imtiaztee/C-MPBBR/README.md

 # C-MPBBR
- Coupled Multipath BBR (C-MPBBR) for multipath TCP This repository has been created for experimenting the C-MPBBR scheme proposed in "Coupled Multipath BBR (C-MPBBR): A Efficient Congestion Control Algorithm for Multipath TCP" in Linux Kernel. ***The article is under review for publication in IEEE Access***
+Coupled Multipath BBR (C-MPBBR) for multipath TCP. <br /> <br />
+This repository has been created for experimenting the C-MPBBR scheme proposed in "Coupled Multipath BBR (C-MPBBR): A Efficient Congestion Control Algorithm for Multipath TCP" in Linux Kernel.
+The detail article has been published in IEEE Access. ***Article link:  https://ieeexplore.ieee.org/document/9187831***

 **#Requirements and Dependencies:** <br />
 Please access: include/net/inet_connection_socket.h and set: ICSK_CA_PRIV_SIZE to 12 * sizeof(u64). <br />